molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-`TranslatePipe`’s `transform` method is called for the first time and returns `null` since the Observable does not emit a value immediately.
+The Pipe’s `transform` method is called for the first time and returns `null` since the Observable does not emit a value immediately.

 So we expect that the output is empty:

 ```typescript
 it('translates the key, async service response', fakeAsync(() => {